Usha Timothy: Career

 Usha was discovered by Kalyanji Anandji.
 In 1956–57, a musical concert was held.
 It was called Kalyanji Anandji Night and prominent male singers like Mohammed Rafi, Manna Dey, Hemant Kumar, Mukesh performed songs composed by Kalyanji Anandji.
 The event was organized by Usha's father.
 Since there was no female singer to perform, Madhusudan suggested eight-year-old Usha's name to Kalyanji Anandji.
 She performed "Rasik Balma" from Chori Chori (1956) before the audience.
 Her performance pleased the audience as well as Kalyanji Anandji, who made her a part of their troupe.
 She did what was considered her first playback for them in Himalay Ki Godmein (1965).
-In that film, her duet with Mohammed Rafi "Tu Raat Khadi Thi Chhat Pe" was well received, but many thought it to be Asha Bhosle's voice.
+In that film, her duet with Mohammed Rafi "Tu Raat Khadi Thi Chhat Pe" was well received.
 However, the first playback she gave was for a song in the 1962 film Durga Puja.
 Her major work was with Kalyanji Anandji for whom she sang many hit songs in the 1970s most of them duets with Mohammed Rafi.

 In 1967, Laxmikant Pyarelal gave her two songs in the film Taqdeer.
 The songs were "Jab Jab Bahar Aayi" and "Papa Jaldi Aa Jana", both songs became popular.
 She was greatly inspired by Mohammed Rafi.
 She used to ask newcomers to follow the singing style of Rafi.
 She has also sung with Kishore Kumar in the song "Are Rafta Rafta Dekho Aankh Meri Ladi Hai".